Anglo-Irish people: Attitude towards Ireland's independence

 During the Irish War of Independence (1919–1921), many Anglo-Irish landlords left the country due to arson attacks on their family homes.
 The burnings continued and many sectarian murders were carried out by the Anti-Treaty IRA during the Irish Civil War.
-Considering the Irish State unable to protect them, many members of the Anglo-Irish class subsequently left Ireland forever, fearing that they would be subject to discriminatory legislation and social pressures.
-The Protestant proportion of the Irish population dropped from 10% (300,000) to 6% (180,000) in the Irish Free State in the twenty-five years following independence, with most resettling in Great Britain.
-In the whole of Ireland the percentage of Protestants was 26% (1.1 million).
+Considering the new Irish Free State unable to protect them, many members of the Anglo-Irish class subsequently left what would later become the Republic of Ireland forever, fearing that they would be subject to discriminatory legislation and social pressures.
+The Protestant proportion of the population within what would become the Republic of Ireland dropped from 10% (300,000) to 6% (180,000) in the twenty-five years following independence, with most resettling in Great Britain.
+In the whole of Ireland, the percentage of Protestants was 26% (1.1 million).

 The reaction of the Anglo-Irish to the Anglo-Irish Treaty which envisaged the establishment of the Irish Free State was mixed.
-J. A. F. Gregg, the Church of Ireland Archbishop of Dublin, stated in a sermon in December 1921 (the month the Treaty was signed):
+The Most Rev. John A.F.
+Gregg, Church of Ireland Archbishop of Dublin, stated in a sermon in December 1921 (the month the Treaty was signed):

 It concerns us all to offer the Irish Free State our loyalty.
 I believe there is a genuine desire on the part of those who have long differed from us politically to welcome our co-operation.
 We should be wrong politically and religiously to reject such advances.

 In 1925, when the Irish Free State was poised to outlaw divorce, the Anglo-Irish poet W. B. Yeats delivered a famous eulogy for his class in the Irish Senate:

 I think it is tragic that within three years of this country gaining its independence we should be discussing a measure which a minority of this nation considers to be grossly oppressive.
 I am proud to consider myself a typical man of that minority.
 We against whom you have done this thing, are no petty people.
 We are one of the great stocks of Europe.
 We are the people of Burke; we are the people of Grattan; we are the people of Swift, the people of Emmet, the people of Parnell.
 We have created the most of the modern literature of this country.
 We have created the best of its political intelligence.
 Yet I do not altogether regret what has happened.
 I shall be able to find out, if not I, my children will be able to find out whether we have lost our stamina or not.
 You have defined our position and have given us a popular following.
 If we have not lost our stamina then your victory will be brief, and your defeat final, and when it comes this nation may be transformed.